NUWCDIVNPT/stig-manager-docker/README.md

 The project uses a server certificate for the host `localhost` which is signed by a demonstration CA named "csmig-CA".
 For the examples to work, you must (temporarily) import and trust this CA certificate, found at [`certs/ca/csmig-ca.crt`](certs/ca/csmig-ca.crt).

 > How you do this varies across operating systems.
-For Windows, you import the certficate into "Trusted Root Certification Authorities".
-You should remove the certficate when finished running the orchestrations.
+For Windows, you import the certificate into "Trusted Root Certification Authorities".
+You should remove the certificate when finished running the orchestrations.

 ## Quick links